 What exactly is this vaccine trial?

-The Janssen Pharmaceutical Companies of Johnson & Johnson is conducting a Phase 3 clinical research study called the ENSEMBLE trial.
-This is an international vaccine trial to evaluate a single-dose investigational vaccine for the prevention of COVID-19 .
-Currently, there is no vaccine to fight COVID-19.
-The ENSEMBLE trial will evaluate the safety and efficacy (effectiveness) of the investigational vaccine among many people.
+The Janssen Pharmaceutical Companies of Johnson & Johnson is conducting a Phase 3 clinical research study called the ENSEMBLE 2 trial.
+This is an international vaccine trial to evaluate a two-dose investigational vaccine for the prevention of COVID-19.
+The ENSEMBLE 2 trial will evaluate the safety and efficacy (effectiveness) of the investigational vaccine among many people.

 Janssen is conducting the vaccine trial and will manufacture the vaccine if it is approved by the U.S. Food and Drug Administration (FDA).
-Up to 60,000 adults across three continents will be enrolled in the trial, with participants in Argentina, Brazil, Chile, Colombia, Mexico, Peru, South Africa and the United States.
-The trial will last two years and one month
+Up to 30,000 adults across three continents will be enrolled in the trial, with participants in Argentina, Brazil, Chile, Colombia, Mexico, Peru, South Africa and the United States.
+The trial will last two years and two months.

 How can I take part in this vaccine trial?

 The first step is to complete the Pre-Screening Form at this survey link.
 Once you submit this form, our research team will review your answers and contact you if you are selected for the next step in trial participation come to Henry Ford for an appointment.